 What Is Local SEO?

-If you are a business owner, you already know that SEO is essential to your success.
+If you are a small business marketer, you already know that SEO is essential to your success.
 As a local business owner, having an effective SEO is non-negotiable.
 Local SEO is the marketing strategy that is designed specifically to benefit local businesses and drive customers to your door.

 Did you know that 97 percent of people looking for a local business do their searching online?
 Anytime a potential customer searches for a business “near me” or for services in [city name,] your Local SEO strategies jump into action.
 Even if the user doesn’t type in their location or that they’re searching for a local business, Google has often already been given permission to pinpoint their location and present businesses that are close to them and have the services or products they’re looking for.
 Because nearly all consumers use the internet to find local businesses, you have no choice but to implement effective local SEO that puts you at the top of Google’s search results.
 Neglecting to utilize SEO practices means other local business are getting your customers, and you are losing money.

 Higher rankings on Googles SERPs mean more people will view your site.
 If you’re in the first position on the search results page, you are likely to get 1/3 of users on the page.
 Once you fall to the third position, your visibility drops to 10 percent.
 And by the time you fall to ninth or tenth place in the search results, you are only going to see about two percent of the traffic on the page.
 An effective local SEO gets you to the top of Google’s search results which translates into more customers and revenue for your business.

 The importance of your SEO cannot be overstated.
 Below are six topics that you should consider when crafting your local SEO.